 2. Cost-based pricing

-Keystone pricing is one example of a cost-based pricing method, which is choosing a price that results in a profit margin high enough to cover your fixed and variable costs of doing business: your rent, your electricity, the hourly rate you pay your employees, etc. Unlike keystone pricing, other types of cost-based pricing will have higher or lower markups than 100%.
+Keystone pricing is one example of a cost-based pricing method, which is choosing a price that results in a profit margin high enough to cover your fixed and/or variable costs of doing business: your rent, your electricity, the hourly rate you pay your employees, etc. Unlike keystone pricing, other types of cost-based pricing will have higher or lower markups than 100%.

 This method is primarily based on your individual business costs and based less on what your retail competition is charging.